 Gradual Initial Exposure: Graded ascent to high altitude is preferred over rapid exposure to high altitude.
 For example, trekking to elevations over 3500 m over a number of days decreases your risk of AMS when compared with flying to the same elevation.
 Ascend to altitude slowly when possible.
 If you are rapidly exposed to altitudes > 3500 m (e.g. LaPaz, Bolivia) consider taking Acetazolamide according to accepted therapeutic regimens.
 Once you arrive at 3500 m, you should take 2-3 days to rest and allow your body to adjust to the new altitude.
 This involves non-strenuous activities like walking, touring the local town, or sightseeing.

 See the linked YouTube video for more on these acclimatization schedules.

-Ongoing Exposure: After 2-3 days spent at altitudes around 3500 m, travelers should increase their sleeping elevation no more than 600 m per day.
+Ongoing Exposure: One of the best ways to prepare for high altitude is to climb high and sleep low.
+After 2-3 days spent at altitudes around 3500 m, travelers should increase their sleeping elevation no more than 600 m per day.
 Gaining more elevation during the day is acceptable so long as overexertion is avoided and the sleeping elevation does not exceed 600m.
 In addition, an extra night of acclimatization is recommended every 300-900m gain in sleeping elevation.
 As noted, terrain may frustrate adherence to these schedules, but groups must make their best attempts to approximate these guidelines. (excellent)